 - Reaction equations based formalism; Stochastic interpretation; Multi-objective optimization.
 Design of dynamical biological systems.

-The source code is freely available upon request.
-Please contact us.
+The current source code is freely available through git repository .

 The further development of ProBMoT is co-funded by the Republic of Slovenia and the European Union

 Sašo Džeroski, Ljupčo Todorovski 2007.
 Equation discovery for systems biology: finding the structure and dynamics of biological networks from time course data.
 Current Opinion in Biotechnology, 19: 360-368.